Introduction: Make "Black Gold" With DIY Worm Compost Bins

 Composting with worms (vermicomposting) is a great way to cycle your kitchen scraps and yard waste back into the 'circle of life'.
 When compared to your average compost pile, there is much less physical labor involved (frequent mixing not necessary), the process produces results sooner, and can even be done indoors or in confined spaces.
 When such bins are regularly maintained, following some basic rules, there will be very little-to-no odor.
 Similar "worm tower" systems exist, but they cost no less than $80-100 and don't hold much material.

-With just a few plastic storage bins/totes, a bit of window screen material, some metal mesh (hardware cloth), some wood, a few screws and some rivets, you can make a space-efficient powerhouse of a composter that can handle all of your kitchen scraps for under $50 (not including the cost of worms).
+With just a few plastic storage bins/totes, a bit of window screen material, some metal mesh (hardware cloth), some wood, a few screws and some rivets, you can make a space-efficient powerhouse of a composter that can handle all of your kitchen scraps for well under $50 (purchasing all materials new, and not including the cost of worms).

 In home-vermicomposting systems, red wiggler worms (Eisenia fetida) are the most commonly used species in temperate climates as they will tolerate confinement and a relatively wide range of temperatures, but are still highly productive eating machines - they will process about half their body weight in kitchen scraps every day!
 One can find red wigglers for sale in many places, including online (check out: https://unclejimswormfarm.com/).